rvprasad/software-testing-course/extra-credit/Behavior Driven Development/README.md

 Place your .feature files in solution/features folder, your steps files in solution/features/steps folder, create a zip file of solution folder (including all .feature and steps files), and submit this zip file.

 To evaluate your solution, we will use PyTest and behave.
-We will unzip your submission file, copy an implementation as impl.py into solution/src folder, and execute "behave" in solution folder.
+We will unzip your submission file, copy an implementation as *impl.py* into solution/src folder, and execute `behave` in solution folder.
 We will evaluate your features and steps on how best they can flag incorrect implementations and not flag correct implementations.

 Please resolve any ambiguities about the problem by discussing them with the TA or the instructor ONLY via email or in-person.
 When you identify ambiguities, describe them precisely and pose questions about them that will help you resolve ambiguities.
 Examples of bad questions would be "what is missing in my implementation?" and "do you think my implementation is complete?"
 Examples of good questions would be "Am I right in assuming sun goes around the moon?" and "when you said celestial bodies, did you mean the sun or the moon or something else?"